shadimotaali/forged_origin_hijacks_detection/dashboard/README.md

 # 🛰️ DFOH Dashboard

-The **DFOH Dashboard** is a web application for visualizing and analyzing BGP (Border Gateway Protocol) anomalies.
+The **DFOH Dashboard** is a web application that enables users to visualize and analyze DFOH inferences, either through a global view (cases across all ASes) or a local view (cases related to a specific AS).
 It provides authenticated operator access, filters for custom queries, and interactive feedback features.

 The dashboard is available publicly at **[https://dfoh.uclouvain.be](https://dfoh.uclouvain.be)**, but you can also run it locally for development, testing, or private deployments.